Sustainability

 6. Use of renewable energy

-The electricity used by the accommodation comes from renewable energy sources, such as wind energy, solar energy, geothermal energy and other renewable sources or bought from suppliers of renewable energy.
+The electricity used by the accommodation comes from renewable energy sources, such as wind energy, solar energy, geothermal energy, and other renewable sources or bought from suppliers of renewable energy.

-7. More than 80% waste recycled
+7. More than 80% of waste recycled

 8. Car-free accessibility